This policy outlines what social responsibility and sustainability means to us and how we'll meet our commitments on our four key principles.

 We're committed to reducing our environmental impact and becoming a sustainable organisation.
 We engage with our staff to raise awareness and work closely with our suppliers to ensure their services are responsibly sourced.

-Our Giving something back initiative is how we as an organisation collectively contribute to the community and environment around us, develop ourselves and support charity.
-Our employee-led Giving something back committee leads on this, sharing and championing opportunities to work with and support our partner organisations.
-Our chosen charity partner this year is Papyrus and our charity support and volunteering partner, ELBA (The East London Business Alliance).
+Our Giving Something Back initiative is how we collectively contribute to the community and environment around us, develop ourselves and support charity.
+Our employee-led Giving Something Back committee coordinate this, sharing and championing opportunities to work with and support our chosen charity partner and other organisations we support.

 Our staff's willingness to volunteer in the local community and raise money for charity shows the values we all share in doing the right thing by other people.